refinedev/refine/packages/live-previews/README.md

 # Refine Live Previews

-An experimental package for rendering previews of Refine apps in [documentation](https://refine.dev/docs).
+An experimental package for rendering previews of refine apps in [documentation](https://refine.dev/docs).